baronpantoufle/exercise/docs.md

 NOW the CONFLICT is RESOLVED and we are all HAPPY.
 Here is a new line not in the original.
 This is documentation is also highly confidential.
 Leakers will be severely prosecuted.
+Changing this line in main for Ex 12

 Here is a first line added on GitHub for Ex.
 9.